lukebfox/nixops-hetznercloud/README.md

 ## Disclaimer

 This plugin is in alpha!
 That means it's a work in progress, and not meant for production.
 If like me, you're a nix-hobbyist and appreciate the affordable rates Hetzner provides but have been aching for a way to automate deployments then you're in luck!
 While you can already provision resources with the [Terraform provider](https://github.com/hetznercloud/terraform-provider-hcloud), this will do nothing for automating your NixOS deployment.
 The alternative, NixOps, offers a more integrated solution which has just been waiting for someone to come and write a plugin.
 My goal is to automate the entire process of provisioning and deploying your NixOS box with one tool.
-At the moment I'm working on the remaining resource types with an intent to support all of them.

 ## Installing NixOps with plugins